cweissman001/DePaul_REU_Summer2021/hVh/READme.md

 PNGtoPixel --> takes in PNG and outputs the pixel arrays

-SCNN_hvh --> network for horses and humans
+SCNN_hvh --> network for horses and humans -->final strucutre in paper

+hvh_Test --> file that loads in the saved model and runs all of the data through the uncertainty metric

 negpPairs --negative training pairs